Vortex (Carowinds)

-Vortex is a stand-up roller coaster located at Carowinds amusement park in Charlotte, North Carolina.
+Vortex is a stand-up roller coaster located at Carowinds amusement park in Charlotte, North Carolina, United States.
 Manufactured by Bolliger & Mabillard (B&M), the ride opened to the public on March 14, 1992.
-Vortex was built a year before Paramount Parks purchased Carowinds and is situated on the former site of the Carolina Speedway miniature car attraction.
+Vortex was built a year before Paramount Parks (now Six Flags) purchased Carowinds and is situated on the former site of the Carolina Speedway miniature car attraction.
 It was B&M's third coaster and features a loop and a corkscrew element in its relatively short track layout.
 Vortex represented a new era of stand-up coasters at the time, which were more advanced than the previous generation introduced in the 1980s.

 History

 On August 15, 1991, Carowinds announced that a new stand-up roller coaster would be added to the park in 1992 called Vortex.
 It was the first coaster built at Carowinds since Carolina Cyclone in 1980, and also became the park's most expensive ride to date at $5.5 million.
 Built by Bolliger & Mabillard, Vortex was the sixth stand-up coaster to open in the United States.
 Construction began in September 1991, and officials believed it would be completed by January 1992.

 Vortex officially opened on March 14, 1992.
-It was repainted for the 2011 season with red track and gray supports, similar to the park's Intimidator coaster.
+It was repainted for the 2011 season with red track and gray supports, similar to Thunder Striker.